charliecooper45/lodgewebsitemvc/README.md

     * dev, test, prod

 ## Deployment
-During the project I setup a home server running Ubuntu Linux.
-The application runs on Apache Tomcat and is served through Apache.
-The build process is currently not automated (this is a future improvement) but TeamCity is used for continuous integration.
+As part of the project I setup a home server running Ubuntu Linux.
+This is used both as a build server and to host a web server VM that serves the application.

+#### Build Server
+- TeamCity (using the Maven Nexus Staging Plugin to deploy to Nexus)
+- Nexus
+- Artifacts are then deployed to the Web Server manually (this is a future improvement)

+#### Web Server VM
+- Apache Web Server
+- Apache Tomcat running the web module WAR
+- Java service for the notification module JAR